Main Content

 Each entry in the vector is an index value indicating that the corresponding predictor is categorical.
 The index values are between 1 and p, where p is the number of predictors used to train the model.

 If fscmrmr uses a subset of input variables as predictors, then the function indexes the predictors using only the subset.
-The CategoricalPredictors values do not count the response variable, observation weights variable, or any other variables that the function does not use.
+The CategoricalPredictors values do not count any response variable, observation weights variable, or other variable that the function does not use.

 Logical vector